Which First Progress Credit Card is Best?

 - It’s fairly simple to get approved for this card as there is no credit score requirement.
 But, you can’t apply for the card if you live in New York, Wisconsin, Iowa, or Arkansas.

 Platinum Prestige Mastercard Compared to other First Progress Credit cards

 This card carries the highest annual fee and is not available in New York, Wisconsin, Iowa, or Arkansas.
 But, the card is accepted nationwide.
 The Platinum Prestige has the lowest variable APR for purchases and the lowest variable APR for cash advances.

-Which first progress credit card is best?
+How to activate my first progress credit card

 We can’t tell you which credit card is best for everyone because the card that will work best for you depends on your unique financial situation.
 So keep that in mind while you do your research.
 But, if you can keep your monthly spending under control, then the Platinum Elite Mastercard will be your best bet.

 Otherwise, the Platinum Prestige is another good option if you’re willing to pay a higher annual fee and prefer to benefit from a low APR.

 The Platinum Select is a good middle ground option between the three cards.

 All three cars are excellent options for people looking to build or rebuild credit.
 Just remember to use them responsibly and pay attention to monthly and annual fees.